linx-software/linx-oauth2-token-service/README.md

 1. Open up the Linx 'automated testing' Solution in your Linx Designer.
-2. Update solution settings: Update the Solution's setting 'LinxServerHostname' to be the name of your Linx instance.
+2. Edit the Solution's setting 'LinxServerHostname' to be the name of your Linx instance.
 So for example, if my Linx cloud server instance is `https://dev1.linx.twenty57.net/` , then the my instance name is "dev1".
 3. Register a new API key: Debug the _RegisterApiKey_ function.
 When the function completes, the Debug Output will display a result like below:
    ```
    Function started.